Introducing IP-based routing for Amazon Route 53

 How IP-based routing works

-IP-based routing allows you to create a set of Classless Inter-Domain Routing (CIDR) blocks that represent the client IP ranges and map those CIDR blocks to locations.
+IP-based routing allows you to create a set of Classless Inter-Domain Routing (CIDR) blocks that represent the client IP network ranges and map those CIDR blocks to locations.
 These sets of CIDR blocks that are mapped to sets of locations are referred to as a CIDR collection.
 Within each CIDR collection you will be able to create a set of locations, and for each location you can define a set of CIDR blocks that represent the client subnets you wish to pair with a given location.

 When creating resource record in a public hosted zone, you can select IP-based routing as the routing type and provide the collection ID and location name.
 If the ECS value in the DNS query matches one of the subnets associated with the given location, Route 53 responds to the DNS query with the corresponding answer value in the resource record.
 A location name “*” defines a default location, and Route 53 will return the value of this record if the ECS value or subsequently the resolver IP do not match any other records within the record set.